mralexandernickel/location-search/PROJECT.md

 During the development of a project for my employer, I had to implement a search which should filter roundabout 4000 records in total.
-If the given Criteria is returning more than 5 records, I had to return random 5 ones, if it's returning less than 5 records, the order of the records had also be randomized.
-As the records in our dataset are holding address-data, we could easily show a Google-Map and generate markers of our 5 (or less) matches.
+If the given criteria is returning more than 5 records, I had to return random 5 ones, if it's returning less than 5 records, the order of the records had also be randomized.
+As the records in our dataset are holding address-data, we could easily show a Google-Map and generate markers out of our 5 (or less) matches.

 The whole projects scope was covering 3 separate installations of Wordpress, and a application written in Ruby on Rails.
 So, to guarantee good performance for all of this, I decided to use a vServer with 4 Gigs of memory.
 This allowed me to